apache/www-site/content/foundation/marks/naming.md

  - Every project which wants to name or rename a new product
  - Every project which wants to rename the project itself
  - Every Incubator Podling which wants to graduate from the Incubator and become either a top level project or a sub project
- - Every project which is created without going through the Incubator
+ - Every project which is created without going through the Incubator (including projects returning from the Attic)

 ## When do I need to start this process?  {#startsearch}